shivam-kumar88/confluencr-backend-asign/README.md

 ## Deployments

-- For Fast api project I am using Railway to deploy beacuse it support working t run with it unlike vercel
+- For FastAPI project I am using Railway to deploy beacuse it support worker and FastAPI to run Simultaneously in it (unlike vercel)
 - for Redis upstash [https://upstash.com/](upstash)
 - For database Serverless mongoDb is alredy being used